KR45/crypt/Base crack/README.md

+# BASE
-# SHA1 and MD5 encryption
+SHA1 and MD5 encryption